Alketas Panagoulias: Later career

-Following his retirement from coaching, Panagoulias served as President of Aris Thessaloniki F.C. in 2002.
+Following his retirement from coaching, Panagoulias served as President of Aris Thessaloniki F.C. in 2001.
 During the 2004 Athens Olympic Games, he served as venue manager for the soccer events held in Athens.
 His biography, was published in Greece in November 2007.

-He was elected member of the city council of Thessaloniki, and was a candidate for the Greek Parliament and a candidate for the European Parliament representing Greece in 1993.
+He was elected member of the city council of Thessaloniki, and was a candidate for the Greek Parliament in 1993.
 He was a FIFA instructor, a National Faculty member of the US Academy of Sports and a member of the USSF Coaches Council.

-Panagoulias was a member of the U.S. Soccer Federation Hall of Fame.

 In 2014, the side street adjacent to Aris Thessaloniki F.C. stadium, (Kleanthis Vikelidis Stadium), was named after him following a decision by the City Council of the Municipality of Thessaloniki.

+Panagoulias died at his home in USA, at the age of 78.